Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 - Gradual adaptation of supports

-Since executive dysfunction is so intertwined with productivity, a creative solution to support proper executive function could be in re-purposing popular productivity apps for your smartphone to help you accomplish things more ease-fully.
+Since executive dysfunction is so intertwined with productivity, a creative solution to support proper executive function could be in implementing autism-specific digital tools designed to address the unique processing style of autistic individuals.

 Executive dysfunction in autism manifests primarily within the areas of cognitive flexibility, planning and organisation, as well as working memory.
-These are exactly the types of issues that modern productivity apps excel at helping us with, which has been backed up by research.
+These are exactly the types of challenges that autism-specific digital tools have been designed to address, which has been backed up by research.

 How Productivity Apps Address Specific Needs